Thank you to all of the participating farmers, eaters, volunteers, and community organizations for contributing love, labor, and support.

 The average age of farmers in the state of Oregon is nearly 60 and the Oregon Department of Agriculture predicts that 25%-50% of Oregon’s farmland may change hands within the next decade.
 In response to these trends, FoFF created iFarm Oregon, the state’s only land linking service. iFarm offers listings for landowners looking to sell or lease farmland, and farmers looking for land, partnerships, or investment opportunities.
 Since 2009, over 900 land listings have been posted on iFarm, and more than 60 participants have connected through the service to find land!

 FoFF is currently looking for an experienced web developer to redesign the iFarm database.
-A full RFP for the project can be found here.
+We’ve recently made some changes to the original RPF.
+Please click herefor the new, updated RFP.
 The deadline for submissions is November 9th, 2015.

 Friends of Family Farmers, Oregon’s largest sustainable agriculture organization, received confirmation this week of Governor Kate Brown’s intent to appoint the general manager of Oregon’s largest factory farm to Oregon’s Board of Agriculture.
 Through this appointment, Governor Brown is showing significant disregard for small and mid-sized family farms that make up the vast majority of Oregon’s agricultural community.